AWS Lambda Setup Guidelink

 Click Create function.

-Select Blueprints if you want to create the function using an existing template, or select Author from scratch and enter the following information:
+Select Use a blueprint if you want to create the function using an existing template, or select Author from scratch and enter the following information:

 - Runtime (C#, Go, Java, Node.js, Python)

-Note: If your created role is not appearing in the Existing role dropdown menu, you'll need to edit the trust relationship through the AWS IAM portal.
-The following steps will add Lambda services to your trusted relationships in addition to the Fivetran entity:
+NOTE: If your IAM role does not appear in the Existing role drop-down menu, you'll need to edit the trust relationship through the AWS IAM portal.
+Do the following to add Lambda services to your trusted relationships in addition to the Fivetran entity:

 a.
 Select the designated Fivetran role.